digitalmediabremen/The-Plant-Quartett/concept.md

 https://www.cnvill.net/mfgldstn.htm

 Basho (1644-1694) is reported to have said,
-> "Learn about a pine tree from a pine tree, and about a bamboo stalk from a bamboo stalk."
+> "Learn about a pine tree from a pine tree, and about a bamboo stalk from a bamboo stalk." - Basho

 What he meant, according to an early admirer (Doho),